 Due to this, it appears the results are unstable close to the singularity.
 It is possible that the sign of the critical exponents changes near the singularity, thus drastically changes the nature of the fixed points [53].
-This might be a signal of phase transition, but this cannot be treated in the polynomial truncation.
-In the present setting, it would be better to consider the region away from the singularity.
+So we have to be careful to avoid such singularity and find results free from such problem.
 In this respect, it is known that such singularity in the cosmological constant does not appear if one uses the exponential parametrization for the gravitational fluctuation [49]: